-The two longtime United Methodist communicators were among more than 60 honored Oct.
-26 during the organization’s annual meeting.
-The professional association for those working and volunteering in United Methodist communications presented 10 best in class awards.
+The two United Methodist communicators were among more than 80 honored Jan.
+20 during the organization’s meeting, held before the Pre-General Conference briefing.
+The professional association for those working and volunteering in United Methodist communications presented 10 best-in-class awards.